warden-protocol/wardenprotocol/docs/help-center/docs/spaceward/chiado-quick-start.md

 sidebar_position: 2
 ---

-# Buenavista quick start
+# Chiado quick start

 ## Overview

-Welcome to **SpaceWard**, your all-in-one platform for managing wallets, exploring Omnichain Applications (OApps) and decentralized applications (dApps), and navigating the vibrant world of blockchain.
+Welcome to **SpaceWard**, your all-in-one platform for managing wallets and exploring decentralized applications (dApps).

-Operating on the **Buenavista Testnet**, SpaceWard offers users a streamlined experience to interact with the **Sepolia Network**.
-Buenavista Testnet provides a secure environment for testing SpaceWard functionality and unleashing the potential of blockchain technology without real-world risks.
+SpaceWard operates on our new and improved testnet, **Chiado**.
+You can test SpaceWard functionality and interact with the **Sepolia** network in a secure environment, without real-world risks.

-Get ready to embark on an exciting journey into the future of decentralized finance and innovation!

 :::warning
 - This is a **testnet environment**.
 It's aimed for testing and can break at any time due to unforeseen circumstances.